Alinghi: 2010 defense

 America's Cup Management announced on 5 July 2007 that the protocol for the 2010 America's Cup had been agreed between the defending yacht club, Société Nautique de Genève of Switzerland, and the Challenger of Record, the Club Náutico Español de Vela of Spain.
 However this arrangement did not survive a legal challenge from BMW Oracle Racing, who successfully argued that Club Náutico Español de Vela was not a valid Challenger of Record due to non-compliance with the terms of the America's Cup Deed of Gift.
 Swiss based companies WISeKey and Hublot were the two primary sponsors of Alinghi's 2010 defense.

 After extensive court action, Golden Gate Yacht Club (whose team is BMW Oracle Racing) was declared Challenger of Record and sailed against Alinghi in a Deed of Gift match in February 2010 at Valencia, Spain.
 The competing boats, Alinghi 5 and USA 17, were both 90-foot multihulls.
 USA 17s rigid wing sail provided a decisive advantage and Golden Gate Yacht Club won the 2010 America's Cup two races to none.

-2023 challenge
+2024 challenge

 On 14 December 2021 Alinghi announced a joint-venture with Red Bull.
 Alinghi founder Ernesto Bertarelli and two-time Olympic champion Hans-Peter Steinacher announced the launch of the new Alinghi Red Bull Racing and presented its logo at the Société Nautique de Genève.

 Arnaud Psarofaghis will serve as Skipper.

+2027 challenge

+On 22 December 2025, Alinghi announced its entry for the 38th America's Cup with Tudor Watches as title sponsor, as well as its position as a founding partner in the newly established America's Cup Partnership.